-‘Yes, we’re filming a documentary for Australian television’ we lied, at which he proceeds to put on his best ‘only for television’ smile and waves us through.
+‘Yes, we’re filming a documentary for Australian television’ we lied, at which point he proceeds to put on his best ‘only for television’ smile and waves us through.

 It’s this casual unexpected interaction that makes travel so enjoyable and our three-week trip aboard a Honda VFR-800 to Mugello for the Moto GP race would provide many more opportunities for these types of memories.

 This particular trip formed fairly spontaneously as at first, it was just going to be a trip to England, London mainly and airfares were booked with this in mind.
 It was only when the wife mentioned the possibility of getting to Europe for some part of the holiday that the idea of getting to Mugello for the Italian round of the Moto GP calendar popped into my head, from there the decision to travel by motorcycle was a no brainer.
 The only issue we had was that it only left us three days from the time we picked up the motorcycle until we had to get Mugello.
-‘Easy’ I thought, it’s only 1600klm’s I’ve covered the 1200k’s to Philip Island in day.
-How wrong this turned out to be, with the roads being more crowded our average speed was far lower than I anticipated, and whilst we were cruising along at 150km/h, we kept stopping far more frequently than we normally would to enjoy the amazing sights that France and Italy had to offer, we also had to take into account the train trip that would take us under the English Channel and onto the continent itself.
+‘Easy’ I thought, it’s only 1600klm’s and I’ve covered the 1200k’s to Philip Island in a day.
+How wrong this turned out to be, with the roads being more crowded our average speed was far lower than I anticipated, and whilst we were cruising along at 150km/h and large stretches of motorways, we kept stopping far more frequently than we normally would to enjoy the amazing sights that France and Italy had to offer, we also had to take into account the train trip that would take us under the English Channel and onto the continent itself.

 London, England to Florence, Italy - 1598Klm's